 You might also want to play with the values of the coefficients.
 Generate a PDF for your document.
 You should get something like the following:

-and hit Ctrl-y to upgrade that as well.
+and hit Ctrl-y to upgrade that integral as well.

 Enter "0" for the lower limit and "2", Ctrl-g p for the upper limit.

-Press cursor up until the outer integral is selected.
-Upgrade that as well and set the limits 0 and pi.
+Press <Cursor-up> until the outer integral is selected.
+Upgrade that as well and set the limits 0 and R.

 We are done with the creative part.
 Cassiopeia can handle the rest of the work.
-Just doubleclick on the equation(s) until the result is presented as shown below.
+Just Alt-doubleclick on the equation(s) until the result is presented as shown below.